 The imperial matchlock musket owned by Emperor Qianlong.
 (Photo/sothebys.com)

-Robert Bradlow, senior director of Chinese Works of Art at Sotheby's London, said the ancient weapon is one of the most remarkable Chinese treasures that ever came to auction.
+Robert Bradlow, the senior director of Chinese works of art at Sotheby's in London, said that the musket represents the pinnacle of Chinese imperial craftsmanship, and it is "one of the most important Chinese treasures" ever auctioned at Sotheby's.

 Emperor Qianlong, reigning from 1735 to 1796, was an avid hunter and art collector, who possessed a wide variety of imperial muskets.